The Yoga Ayurveda Connection

 The knowledge of Maharishi Ayurveda provides tremendous support to yoga practice.
 Without a foundation in ayurvedic knowledge, hatha yoga runs the risk of becoming strictly physical exercise.
 Yoga aims to cleanse the nadis, or channels, with different postures, but trying to do that without using the ayurvedic principles for removing ama (digestive impurities) is like hopping on one leg.
 That's why traditional yoga schools have always taught ayurvedic principles as well as yoga asanas, because the two are so interdependent.

 If someone is attending a yoga class on a regular basis, he or she is starting to dislodge ama in the body.
-But if this person continues to maintain a lifestyle and diet that creates ama, yoga postures really only move sludge around the body.
-To truly benefit from yoga’s power to transform and optimize the mind, body and emotions, yoga practitioners need to know how to accomplish deep detoxification and add balance through a variety of Ayurvedic inputs that includes diet, lifestyle, herbs, aromas, meditation practices, foods, spices and a variety of purification practices of Maharishi Ayurveda.
+But if this person continues to maintain a lifestyle and diet that creates ama, yoga postures really only move sludge around in the body.
+To truly benefit from yoga's power to transform and optimize the mind, body and emotions, yoga practitioners need to know how to accomplish deep detoxification and add balance through a variety of Ayurvedic inputs that includes diet, lifestyle, herbs, aromas, meditation practices, foods, spices and a variety of purification practices of Maharishi Ayurveda.